Itchy bottom

 There's not always a clear cause of an itchy bottom.
 If it gets better quickly, it might have been caused by something that does not need treatment, like sweating a lot in hot weather.

 If it lasts longer, you might be able to get an idea of the cause from any other symptoms you have.
-But do not self-diagnose.
-See a GP if you're worried.
+See a GP if you're worried or if your symptoms keep coming back.

-It's unusual for an itchy bottom on its own to be related to something more serious.
-But rarely, it may be a sign of something like anal or bowel cancer, so it's important to get it checked by a GP.
+It's unusual for an itchy bottom to be caused by something serious.
+But rarely, it may be a sign of conditions like diabetes or anal cancer, so it's important to get it checked by a GP.